bizlett/faze-movie/README.md

 In my wireframes, the news section originally covered off that tickets were due to be announced.
 However, in this version of the website I opted to link through to Picturehouse as the exhibitor for a UK release of this fictional film.
 I also created a second column for watching on demand.
 This meant I was able to incorporate some animation elements with a zoom overlay over the logos, linking to SVOD platforms.

 #### News
 The news section was originally planned and is represented in the wireframes, but like other sections of the website, was overhauled.
 With the additional trailer section and watch section, I had a new structure to work with.
 In terms of UI, I had more sections with more interactive elements and a nice balance in terms of the static images.
-I decided I wanted to mirror the .two-column aesthetic in the final section as well, and include more social links.
+I decided I wanted to mirror the .two-column structure in the final section as well, and include more social links.

-Aligning this section with the rest of the website proved problematic.

 #### Gallery
-My gallery was originally planned to be a section on the same webpage as everything else.
-However, with the trailer section now included and providing a visual mid point between sections it felt like bad UI to crowd the page further with a gallery.

-I briefly explored the idea of incoporating a carousel for the gallery images, but again this affected the visual balance of the website, impacting the minimalist approach I wanted.
-I opted to create a new page dedicated only to a gallery of stills from the fictional movie.
+My gallery was originally planned to be different size images displayed closely together with no gap.
+However, this didn't fit with the overall design and artistic vision I had in mind for the website.
+I opted instead to style the images as a grid with small column gap.
+I applied a border radius to give a futuristic feel - sort of like you're looking through the windows of a space shuttle.

-I created a media query for the gallery to drop the number of columns from 4 to 2 on mobile.
+I created several media queries for the gallery to drop the number of columns from 4 to 1 on different viewports.

 #### Footer
 My footer contains deliberately discreet financier logos (no links are purposeful) and links to terms of use, a privacy policy and industry regulators.